 ….and you know what I’ve learned from all of this?

 - It could be worse.
 Truly!
-It is only a migraine.
-Sure, it is extremely painful, but it is not doing any damage to my body, so it could be worse.
-There are so many people going through far worse than I am right this very minute.
+It’s only a migraine.
+Sure, it’s extremely painful, but it’s not doing any damage to my body, and there are a lot of people going through far worse than I am right this very minute.

 - God has a plan for me!
-No matter what I am going through right now, it is only temporary and I have only to look to God for the strength I need to get through.
+No matter what I’m going through right now, it’s only temporary and I have only to look to God for the strength I need to get through.
 I am completely humbled by this and still stand in awe when I think that no matter what, God has me!

 - God brings something good out of EVERYTHING!
 Absolutely everything!
 I started Footprints of Inspiration because I’ve been so sick and want to do what I can to make a difference in someone else’s life.
 Without these migraines, I wouldn’t have the experience to help someone else through it.

 - I won’t give up trying to find treatment.
 Oh, don’t get me wrong.
 Sometimes I need a break and I think anyone suffering from a chronic illness should keep it “in check.”
-You can’t let it consume your entire life, but you have to be your own advocate.
-There has to be a balance.
+You can’t let it consume your entire life, but you have to be your own advocate, and there has to be a balance.

 - I listen to my body now.
 When I’m exhausted and needing to rest, I stop.
-This isn’t always the fun choice, but it is the right choice.
-I make sure that I’m eating what I am supposed to and hit the bed early.
+This isn’t always the fun choice, but it’s the right choice.

 - We can live on far less than what we’ve lived on in the past.
 Turns out, we really don’t need all the extra “stuff” in our life.
 Sure it’s fun to have some of the material things, but we definitely don’t need them.
 Our life hasn’t suffered by not having all the extra “stuff” in it.
-In fact, we’ve learned that we are far richer than we ever thought we were – perhaps not monetarily, but definitely in the blessing department.
+In fact, we’ve learned that we are far richer than we ever thought we were – perhaps not monetarily because of all the work I miss, but definitely in the blessing department.

 - To be a better friend.
-We all get so busy with our own lives that when someone we love is suffering from an illness, we often forget to check on them.
+We all get busy with our own lives that when someone we love is suffering from an illness, we often forget to check on them.
 It’s not that we don’t care, it’s just that we get busy.
-But it sure is nice to have someone check on you from time to time – let them know that you are thinking of them.
 After going through everything I have, I try to check on my friends more often.
-I’m still a work in progress, but I’m trying.

 - I take advantage of every good day that I have.
 I don’t know how many of them I’m going to get.
 Let’s face it, none of us know this.
 We need to treat every day as the gift that it is.